eMVee-NL/eMVee-NL.github.io/_tabs/about.md

 order: 4
 ---

 Hello and welcome!
 I’m eMVee, a dedicated technology enthusiast with a deep-rooted passion for computers and their incredible potential.
-My journey into the world of technology began with hands-on experiences, where I spent countless hours creating and troubleshooting computers, networks and (weB)applications.
+My journey into the world of technology began with hands-on experiences, where I spent countless hours creating and troubleshooting computers, networks and (web)applications.

 After several years of working in various roles—such as system administrator and test consultant, I realized the importance of formal education in enhancing my skills.
 This led me to pursue a degree in computer science, which has further enriched my understanding of the field.
 After a few years I moved to the security field as professional.
 I obtained several certifications and I am still learning.
 I firmly believe that in this field, we are never too old to learn, and we should always strive to expand our knowledge.